postgrespro/postgres_cluster/doc/administration.md

         max_wal_senders = 10       # at least the number of nodes
         max_replication_slots = 10 # at least the number of nodes
         ```
-        You must change the replication level to `logical` as multimaster relies on logical replication.
-For a cluster of N nodes,and enable at least N WAL sender processes and replication slots.
-Since multimaster implicitly adds a PREPARE phase to each COMMIT transaction, make sure to set the number of prepared transactions to N*max_connections.
+        You must change the replication level to `logical` as `multimaster` relies on logical replication.
+For a cluster of N nodes, enable at least N WAL sender processes and replication slots.
+Since `multimaster` implicitly adds a `PREPARE` phase to each `COMMIT` transaction, make sure to set the number of prepared transactions to N*max_connections.
 Otherwise, prepared transactions may be queued.

     * Make sure you have enough background workers allocated for each node:

         ```
         max_worker_processes = 250
         ```
-        For example, for a three-node cluster with max_connections = 100, multimaster may need up to 206 background workers at peak times: 200 workers for connections from the neighbour nodes, two workers for walsender processes, two workers for walreceiver processes, and two workers for the arbiter wender and receiver processes.
+        For example, for a three-node cluster with `max_connections` = 100, `multimaster` may need up to 206 background workers at peak times: 200 workers for connections from the neighbor nodes, two workers for walsender processes, two workers for walreceiver processes, and two workers for the arbiter sender and receiver processes.
 When setting this parameter, remember that other modules may also use backround workers at the same time.

-    * Add multimaster-specific options:
+    * Add `multimaster`-specific options:

-        ```
+        ```postgres
         multimaster.max_nodes = 3  # cluster size
         multimaster.node_id = 1    # the 1-based index of the node in the cluster
         multimaster.conn_strings = 'dbname=mydb user=myuser host=node1, dbname=mydb user=myuser host=node2, dbname=mydb user=myuser host=node3'
-                                # comma-separated list of connection strings to neighbour nodes
+                                # comma-separated list of connection strings to neighbor nodes
         ```

         > **Important:** The `node_id` variable takes natural numbers starting from 1, without any gaps in numbering.
 For example, for a cluster of five nodes, set node IDs to 1, 2, 3, 4, and 5.
 In the `conn_strings` variable, make sure to list the nodes in the order of their IDs.
-Thus, the `conn_strings` variable must be the same on all nodes.
+The `conn_strings` variable must be the same on all nodes.

-    Depending on your network environment and usage patterns, you may want to tune other multimaster parameters.
-For details on all configuration parameters available, see [Tuning configuration params](#tuning-configuration-params).
+    Depending on your network environment and usage patterns, you may want to tune other `multimaster` parameters.
+For details on all configuration parameters available, see [Tuning Configuration Parameters](#tuning-configuration-parameters).

 1. Allow replication in `pg_hba.conf`: